aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/get/_index.md

 weight: 20
 ---

-This REST API allows you to get one of the sections contained in the document.
+This REST API retrieves a section.

 The resource properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |